Before delving into the Newfoundland temperament, let’s take a moment to get to know a little bit more about this sweetheart of a dog.

 Some General Info About the Newfoundland

-The Newfoundland was originally bred to be used as a working dog for fishermen in a land that is now a part of Canada but that used to be its own separate entity, known as the Dominion of Newfoundland.
+The Newfoundland Dog was originally bred to be used as a working dog for fishermen in what is today Newfoundland in Canada

 Because of their established purpose, Newfoundlands are actually skilled at water rescues.
 This is due, in part, to their muscular body structures, thick double coats, webbed feet, and inherent swimming ability.

 Interestingly, the Newf likes to drink water almost as much as he likes to swim in it.
-He’s pretty messy, though, when it comes to drinking – and he likes to drink a lot.
+He’s pretty messy, though, when it comes to drinking.
 So you may find yourself cleaning up after his drool rather often.

 Newfoundlands come in a variety of colors, including black, brown, gray, or a white and black combo referred to as “Landseer.”